Info for coronavirus cancellations:

 Did you know that when an airline cancels your flight, you may be eligible to receive flight cancellation compensation?

-EU regulation, EC 261, gives passengers the right to be reimbursed for flight cancellations providing certain criteria are met.
+EU regulation, EC 261, gives passengers the right to be reimbursed for cancelled flights providing certain criteria are met.

-Flight cancellation involves two parties, the airline and passenger.
+Flight cancellations are tedious and involve two parties, the airline and passenger.

 The airline considers a flight as cancelled if the plane never left the tarmac.
 The EC 261 defines a cancelled flight as,